Matteo-Pietro-Pillitteri/Computational-Intelligence/Quixo/README.md

 - `move(self, from_pos: tuple[int, int], slide: Move, player_id: int) -> bool`
    - Just to call *__move()* method from Game class; the method is private, but in MyGame we use it as public.

-We provide a folder in this repository named *pretrained_agents* that contains:
+We provide a folder in this repository named *pretrained_agents*:
 - **Q_Learning_agent**: it includes the file of the trained q-table splitted into three small .rar files.
 You have to extract all of them in one single file.
 - **es_agents**: it includes pretrained agents based on different parameters configuration. <br/>
   - For Quixo_ES.ipynb the pretrained files are the following: